August 14

 - 1888 - Tim Keefe's nineteen-game winning streak ends when Gus Krock and the White Stockings defeat the Giants.

-- 1902 - Little Tommy Leach of Pittsburgh, hits two HRs over the fence at Boston.
-He will close out the season with only 6, all inside-the-park, but it is enough to give him sole leadership of the NL, which totals only 99.
+- 1902 - Little Tommy Leach of Pittsburgh, hits two home runs at Boston.
+He will close out the season with only six, all inside-the-park, but it is enough to give him sole leadership of the National League, which totals only 99.
 Leach's leading number is the lowest since Paul Hines hit four in a 60-game schedule in 1878.

-- 1909 - Chicago pitcher Ed Reulbach's 14-game winning streak is stopped by the Giants 5-2.
-New York has now won nine in a row, but Chicago will stop that the following day.
+- 1909 - Chicago pitcher Ed Reulbach's 14-game winning streak is stopped by the Giants, 5 - 2.
+New York has now won nine in a row, but Chicago will stop that tomorrow.

-- 1911 - Rube Marquard bests young Pete Alexander, 3-2, in 12 innings.
+- 1911 - Rube Marquard bests young Grover Cleveland Alexander, 3 - 2, in 12 innings.
 Rube strikes out 13 Quakers to give New York the victory.

 - 1912:

-- In game one against Vean Gregg, Stuffy McInnis has two inside-the-park home runs to pace the A's to an 8-3 win over Cleveland.
-Philadelphia takes the nitecap, 2-0.
+- In the first game of a twin bill against Vean Gregg, Stuffy McInnis has two inside-the-park home runs to pace the A's to an 8 - 3 win over Cleveland.
+Philadelphia takes the nitecap, 2 - 0.

-- Tris Speaker runs his hitting streak to 20 straight games, lining a hit in game one of today's twin bill with the Browns.
-This is Speaker's 3rd long streak of the season; earlier he had streaks of 20 games and 30 games, the only player in history to have three such streaks in a year.
-In the nitecap, Smoky Joe Wood wins his 25th, beating the Browns, 8-0.
-He allows four hits and strikes out 9.
+- Tris Speaker runs his hitting streak to 20 games, lining a hit in the first game of today's twin bill with the Browns.
+This is Speaker's third long streak of the season; earlier he had streaks of 20 games and 30 games, the only player in history to have three such streaks in a year.
+In the nitecap, Smoky Joe Wood wins his 25th, beating the Browns, 8 - 0.
+He allows four hits and strikes out nine.

 - 1913:

 - At the Polo Grounds, the Pirates broadside Christy Mathewson for eight hits and eight runs in just three innings.
-Honus Wagner goes 4-for-5 on the afternoon with two hits off Matty: one a single and the other a 3-run homer.
+Honus Wagner goes 4 for 5 on the afternoon with two hits off Matty: one a single and the other a three-run homer.
 The only time the Giants get Hans out is when a pitch hits his bat as he tries to get out of way and the ball rolls fair.
-The Giants make a game of it, but lose 8-6.
+The Giants make a game of it, but lose, 8 - 6.

-- William H. Locke, who bought the 2nd-place Phils earlier this year, dies.
+- William H. Locke, who bought the second-place Phils earlier this year, dies.
 His cousin William Baker will succeed him.

-- 1914 - The Braves pound another 11 hits off Jeff Tesreau, and the Braves beat the Giants, 7-3.
-Bill James is the winner with help from Connolly, who belts a homer, double and single.
+- 1914 - The Braves pound another 11 hits off Jeff Tesreau, and the Braves beat the Giants, 7 - 3.
+Bill James is the winner with help from Joe Connolly, who belts a homer, double and single.

-- 1915 - In the first match-up of Babe Ruth and Walter Johnson, the Babe comes away the winner, 4-3.
-He also goes 2-for-3 and scores a Boston run in the come from behind victory.
-Ruth is hitting .370, 2nd in the American League behind Ty Cobb.
+- 1915 - In the first match-up of Babe Ruth and Walter Johnson, the Babe comes away the winner, 4 - 3.
+He also goes 2 for 3 and scores a Boston run in the come-from-behind victory.
+Ruth is hitting .370, second in the American League behind Ty Cobb - albeit in far fewer at-bats as he is still a full-time pitcher at this point.

 - 1919:

-- Babe Ruth hits No. 17, the first of seven HRs in 12 days, which will include his 4th grand slam, an AL record until 1959.
-The Yankees overcome Muddy Ruel's hitting into a triple play and beat the Tigers in 15 innings 5-4.
+- Babe Ruth hits No. 17, the first of seven home runs in 12 days, which will include his fourth grand slam, an American League record until 1959.
+The Yankees overcome Muddy Ruel's hitting into a triple play and beat the Tigers in 15 innings, 5 - 4.

 - In a total of two hours and seventeen minutes, the Robins and Cubs split a doubleheader.
-In the opener, the Cubs blank Brooklyn 2-0 in one hour and 10 minutes and in the nightcap it takes the Dodgers one hour and 7 minutes to shut out Chicago, 1-0.
+In the opener, the Cubs blank Brooklyn, 2 - 0, in one hour and ten minutes and in the nightcap it takes the Dodgers one hour and seven minutes to shut out Chicago, 1 - 0.

-- 1922 - Lizzie Murphy of the Providence all-stars, plays 1B for an AL all-star team in an exhibition game against the Boston Red Sox, making her the first female to play for a major-league team.
+- 1922 - Lizzie Murphy of the Providence all-stars plays 1B for an American League all-star team in an exhibition game against the Boston Red Sox, making her the first female to play for a major-league team.
 Other all-stars are Chick Shorten, Tilly Walker, Frank Bruggy, Bootnose Hofmann, Jim Bagby, Nick Altrock and Donie Bush.
-The all-stars win 3 - 2 when Doc Johnston triples home Pep Young in the 10th.
+The all-stars win, 3 - 2, when Doc Johnston triples home Pep Young in the 10th.
 The proceeds benefit the family of former Sox player and manager Tommy McCarthy.
-The future Hall of Famer passed away August 5.
+The future Hall of Famer passed away August 5th.

 - 1929: